 “Increase thy ability to earn”

 After you earn your college degree, real learning has just begun.
-To increase your earnings abilities, leverage any skill-building or training opportunities offered to you at your workplace.
+You should leverage any skill-building or training opportunities to increase your earnings if offered at your workplace.

 I remember being at an employee orientation with others shortly after I graduated college.
 The head of human resources at the investment bank provided us with a list of investment workshops (in different kinds of financial securities) she recommended we take over the next 6-12 months.

-Being a bit of a learning nerd, I was excited by the opportunity to educate myself about certain areas I was unfamiliar with.
-Someone behind me kept groaning as each workshop was described, finally saying: “I didn’t take this job to go back to school!”
+Being a bit of a learning nerd, I was excited by the opportunity to educate myself about unfamiliar areas.
+Someone behind me kept groaning as they described the workshops, and finally saying: “I didn’t take this job to go back to school!”
 Needless to say, the groaner didn’t stay long and not by his choice.

-Increased skills at your job are justly rewarded.
+There are rewards for Increased skills at your job.
 “The more wisdom we know, the more we may earn.”
-Alternatively, you don’t want to be doing the same thing in your 50s what you are doing in your 20s.
-Seek more skills to make yourself a more valuable employee, in order to get a better job or start your own company.
-Learning should be a life long goal.
+Grow your skills in your 20s and beyond to make yourself a more valuable employee, or better job.
+You may want to start your own company.
+Learning should be a lifelong goal.